Payum/Payum/docs/develop-payment-gateway-with-payum.md

 ## Status action.

-`StatusAction` would contain all the rules of payment status.
+`StatusAction` would contain all the rules of payment status calculation.
-The action must make your decisions on the model you pass with request.
+The action must make its decisions using the model you pass with the request.
 Let's assume your model have `status` field and it can be either success or error.

 ```php